 Cyanobacteria uses photosynthesis to create energy, so some people suggest turning off the aquarium lighting for three to seven days to starve out the colony.
 However, this method can end up harming your plants (which also use photosynthesis) or causing spats among the fish.
 Plus, the blue-green algae often returns within a few weeks.

-Many people have trouble dealing with this stubborn bacteria, but fortunately, it is very weak against a certain antibiotic called erythromycin (also sold as Mardel Maracyn® in the United States).
+Many people have trouble dealing with this stubborn bacteria, but fortunately, it is very weak against a certain antibiotic called erythromycin.
 This medicine is safe for fish, plants, and invertebrates, and it will not harm the beneficial bacteria in your aquarium.
 We personally like to use Fritz Slime Out, which is formulated to treat cyanobacteria without raising phosphate levels in the aquarium.

 To begin treatment, scrub off as much of the blue-green algae as possible and remove it with a siphon.
-After vacuuming the substrate and refilling the tank, add one full dose of Maracyn (which is 1 packet per 10 gallons of water), and let the aquarium sit for 48 hours before doing a 25% water change.
+After vacuuming the substrate and refilling the tank, add one full dose of Slime Out (which is 1 packet per 25 gallons of water), and let the aquarium sit for 48 hours before doing a 25% water change.
 Add an air stone or other filtration that agitates the water surface to help ensure the fish have enough oxygen during the treatment.
 The earlier you treat the outbreak, the easier it is to eradicate.
 If the blue-green algae is very thick and widespread, you may need to repeat the treatment several times to completely remove the colony.